error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetime-ANewPerspectiveonLightGravityandBlackHoles.md

 suggesting a mechanism of redistribution and encoding.

-Future observations and experiments, particularly those utilizing advanced radio telescopes like the Event Horizon Telescope or the Square Kilometer Array, could help confirm or refine this model.
+Future observations and experiments, particularly those utilizing advanced radio telescopes like the Event Horizon Telescope (EHT) (EHT) or the Square Kilometer Array, could help confirm or refine this model.
 The detection of temporal signatures or specific polarization patterns in radio waves near black holes may provide the evidence needed to support this hypothesis.